nrwl/nx/docs/react/api-node/builders/package.md

 Type: `string`

-The output path of the generated files.
+The output path for copying asset files.

 ### packageJson